Getting around Basel - convenient, safe and environmentally friendly

 The Canton manages traffic in Basel on the basis of sound urban planning and environmental principles.
 Harmonious and fair coexistence of all traffic participants and unobstructed access are relevant factors in this context.

 Thanks to its central location in Europe, Basel is an important transport hub.
 The city is situated at the interface of three railway lines (including high-speed trains) and the intersection of the motorways to France, Germany, Zurich and Gotthard.
 In addition, the EuroAirport Basel Mulhouse Freiburg offers frequent flights within Switzerland as well as short and long-haul flights abroad.
 Basel is the “gate to Switzerland” both in terms of passenger transport and freight haulage.

 - Photo: Juri Weiss

 Basel is served by a comprehensive public transport system that offers numerous transfer connections and has a reputation for punctuality.
 During the day, trams and buses on the main lines run every 7.5 minutes.
 On top of this, the cross-border public transport services connecting Basel with France and Germany are currently being extended.
 Aside from cross-border bus and regional S-Bahn lines, new tram routes like Tram Nr.
-8 are leading to neighbouring German and French municipalities.
+8 or Tram Nr.
+3 are leading to neighbouring German and French municipalities.

 The inexpensive ‘Umweltabonnement’, a monthly environmentally-friendly travel card, covers all means of public transport (bus, tram, train) in the area of the Tarifverbund Nordwestschweiz TNW.
 The travel card is available from all TNW transport companies (BVB, BLT, AAGL, SBB, Postauto, Waldenburgerbahn).
 Individual tickets and multi-journey tickets can be obtained from the ticket machines at almost every bus, train or tram stop.
 Attractive ticket and information services are also available for public cross-border transport.